-Inlet provides an easy and extensible way to handle input files for simulation code.
-We provide Lua functionality but any language can be used via an inherited Reader class.
-Inlet is used to define the structure of the information expected in your input file.
+Inlet is used to define the schema of the information expected in your input file.
 That data is then read via a Reader class into the Sidre Datastore.
 You can then verify that the input file met your criteria and use that information later in your code.